How to track business expenses, what expenses are, and why it's important to keep track of business expenses.

 What types of business expenses are tax-deductible?

 According to the IRS, there are lots of business expenses that are tax-deductible.
-That said, a business needs to provide complete accounting of the expense.
-This includes expenses like mortgage, rent, advertising costs, employee benefits, equipment maintenance, and more.
+Some deductible business expenses including expenses like mortgage, rent, advertising costs, employee benefits, equipment maintenance, and more.
+That said, you’ll need to provide proof of the expense.
 You can find out more here.

 Do you need physical copies of receipts for taxes?